juju/docs/src/en/developer-getting-started.md

 available for Linux, Windows and Mac OS.

 ## Configure Juju
-Juju needs to be configured before it can orchestrate an environment.
-Juju defaults to an Amazon EC2 environment, but for testing and development you may wish to configure the local provider such as LXC.
+Juju needs to be configured before it can model, configure or manage applications.
+Juju defaults to an Amazon EC2 provider, but for testing and development you may wish to configure the local provider such as LXD.

 ## Test your Juju setup
 You will want to make sure everything is running properly before writing code.
 Bootstrapping a controller is a good way to tell if Juju is configured correctly.
-Please follow the steps at the ['Getting Started' page in the user guide](./getting-started.html) to make sure you have a working local environment before procedding.
+Please follow the steps at the ['Getting Started' page in the user guide](./getting-started.html) to make sure you have a working local model before proceeding.

 This guide also uses the [Vanilla PHP Forum software](http://vanillaforums.org) as our example application for getting started charming, as it's a great example